 ● Independent bookstores will be part of a community of local independent businesses nationwide.

 D. Member bookstores will be heard on advocacy issues pertinent to the bookselling trade.

 ● Member stores will be represented within groups of appropriate allies dealing with issues of literacy, culture, diversity, and the development of new readers.

-● Member stores will be heard on legal and regulatory issues, including First Amendment, free expression, fair trade practices, and related issues.
+● Member stores will be heard on legal and regulatory issues, including the First Amendment, free expression, fair trade practices, and related issues.